-We offer hot school meals at 80 per cent of our primary schools.
-A school meal costs £2.20.
+We provide hot meals in 25 per cent our primary schools.
+A school meal costs £2.30.

-We do not currently provide a service for secondary schools in Oxfordshire.
+We currently provide a service for one secondary school in Oxfordshire.
 See your school's website for details of meal provision.

-If your school does not offer hot meals, see the Directgov pages on school lunches and nutrition for healthy packed lunch ideas.
+If your school does not offer hot meals, see the NHS pages on school lunches and nutrition for healthy packed lunch ideas.

 Free school meals

 All children in Reception, Year 1 or Year 2 can receive school meals at no cost to you.